 9.10.10 MRG Block Ack

-This subclause extends the Block Ack mechanism to group addressed frames that are subject to the MRG-Block-Ack Ack policy.
+This subclause extends the Block Ack mechanism to group addressed frames that are subject to the MRG-Block-Ack retransmission(#961) policy.

-A protective mechanism (such as transmitting using HCCA, RTS/CTS, or another mechanism described in 9.13) should be used to reduce the probability of other STAs transmitting during the MRG TXOP.
-If no protective mechanism is used, then the first frame that is sent as an MRG block should have a response frame that(#688) has the Duration field set based on the first frame, and the Duration fields in the first and response frames set the NAVs to appropriate values at all STAs in the BSS and OBSS(s).
-If there is more than one STA in a MRG group, an AP may use the OBSS information reported by STAs to select the responding STA,
+A protective mechanism (such as transmitting using an HCCA CAP(#217), RTS/CTS, setting the Duration fields in the first frame and response frames to update the NAVs of all STAs in the BSS and OBSS(s)(#104) or another mechanism described in 9.13) should be used to reduce the probability of other STAs transmitting during the MRG TXOP.
+The protective mechanism of NAV update can be achieved by setting(#104) (#122) the Duration field in the first and response frames appropriately to cover the entire duration of the TXOP and thereby update the NAVs of STAs in the BSS and OBSS(s) according to the rules of 9.2.5.4(#122).
+If there is more than one STA in an(#465) MRG group, an AP may use the OBSS information reported by STAs to select the STA used to initiate the protection mechanism.(#465)(#856)

-After an AP transmits between one and MRG Buffer Size MSDUs or A-MSDUs with RA set to an MRG group address when the Ack Policy for that group address is MRG-Block-Ack, the AP shall send a BlockAckReq to the group address.
-The BlockAckReq lists none, one, some or all of the MRG group members in the MRG BAR Information field.
-If the source of the MRG group addressed stream is within the BSS, the AP shall not send a BlockAckReq listing the source STA.
+After an AP transmits between one and MRG Buffer Size MSDUs or A-MSDUs with RA set to an MRG group address when the retransmission(#961) policy for that group address is MRG-Block-Ack, the AP shall send a BlockAckReq to one of the STAs that has an MRG-Block-Ack agreement for this group address. (#605) The AP shall not send a BlockAckReq to a STA with a MAC address that matches the SA in any of the MSDUs or A-MSDUs transmitted during the MRG TXOP(#128).(#219)

-NOTE-In one procedure, the AP sends a BlockAckReq listing one group member per MRG frame transmission.
-The AP begins with the first member of the MRG group and cycles through the members as the AP transmits each subsequent MRG frame.
+NOTE-As an example of how the above procedure might be implemented(#129), the AP sends a BlockAckReq to one(#219) group member after each MSDU that is delivered using the MRG-Block-Ack retransmission(#961) policy(#130).
+The AP begins with the first member of the MRG group and cycles through the members as the AP transmits each subsequent MRG-Block-Ack MSDU(#130).

-When a non-AP STA receives a BlockAckReq with an RA equal to an MRG group address with the non-AP STA’s AID listed in the MRG BAR Information field, the non-AP STA shall determine the number of order, n, in which it is listed in the BlockAckReq with the lowest AID in the list as 0, and shall transmit a BlockAck frame at a delay of (n+1)*SIFS + n*TXTIME(BlockAck) after the BlockAckReq.
-The BlockAck acknowledges the listed STA’s receiving status of the block of group addressed frames requested by the BlockAckReq frame.
+(#605)When a non-AP STA receives a BlockAckReq with the MRG Group Address subfield equal to an MRG group address the non-AP STA shall transmit a BlockAck frame at a delay of SIFSafter the BlockAckReq.
+The BlockAck acknowledges the (#135)STA’s reception(#133) status of the block of group addressed frames requested by the BlockAckReq frame.
 The receive buffer operation, the selection of BlockAck and BlockAckReq variants, and the BlockAck generation shall follow the rules in 9.10.4, 9.10.6, and 9.10.7.

-Figure 9-aa1: Typical frame exchange with MRG-Block-Ack Ack policy
+Figure 9-aa1: Typical frame exchange with MRG-Block-Ack retransmission(#961) policy

-MRG group members that are not identified in the MRG BAR Information field of the BlockAckReq shall not respond to the BlockAckReq yet shall still use the Block Ack Starting Sequence Control to update the first MPDU in the block for which an acknowledgment is expected.
-The BlockAckReq may list zero MRG group members from whom a BlockAck is requested.
-This shall have the effect of updating the receiving MRG group members with a new first Block Ack Starting Sequence Control.

-A typical frame exchange sequence using the MRG-Block-Ack Ack policy for a single TID is shown in Figure 9-aa1.
+(#605)A typical frame exchange sequence using the MRG-Block-Ack retransmission(#961) policy for a single TID is shown in Figure 9-aa1.